torvalds/linux/Documentation/process/maintainer-pgp-guide.rst

 :Author: Konstantin Ryabitsev <konstantin@linuxfoundation.org>

-This document is aimed at Linux kernel developers, and especially at subsystem maintainers.
-It contains a subset of information discussed in the more general "`Protecting Code Integrity`_" guide published by the Linux Foundation.
+This document is aimed at GNU/Linux kernel developers, and especially at subsystem maintainers.
+It contains a subset of information discussed in the more general "`Protecting Code Integrity`_" guide published by the GNU/Linux Foundation.
 Please read that document for more in-depth discussion on some of the topics mentioned in this guide.

 .. _`Protecting Code Integrity`: https://github.com/lfit/itpol/blob/master/protecting-code-integrity.md

-The role of PGP in Linux Kernel development
+The role of PGP in GNU/Linux Kernel development
 ===========================================

-PGP helps ensure the integrity of the code that is produced by the Linux kernel development community and, to a lesser degree, establish trusted communication channels between developers via PGP-signed email exchange.
+PGP helps ensure the integrity of the code that is produced by the GNU/Linux kernel development community and, to a lesser degree, establish trusted communication channels between developers via PGP-signed email exchange.

-The Linux kernel source code is available in two main formats:
+The GNU/Linux kernel source code is available in two main formats:

 - Distributed source repositories (git)
 - Periodic release snapshots (tarballs)